Ling Jihua

-Ling Jihua (born 22 October 1956) is a former Chinese politician and one of the principal political advisers of former leader Hu Jintao.
+Ling Jihua (born 22 October 1956) is a Chinese former politician and one of the principal political advisers of former leader Hu Jintao.
 Ling was best known for his tenure as director of the General Office of the Chinese Communist Party between 2007 and 2012.
 Ling was charged with corruption, bribery, and other misconduct and was sentenced to life imprisonment as part of a larger anti-corruption campaign carried out by Xi Jinping.

 Ling began his career as a functionary in regional branches of the Communist Youth League in his native Shanxi Province.
 His Youth League involvement propelled him to the national-level organization in 1979.
-At the Youth League Ling worked in its propaganda department and edited its flagship newspaper.
+At the Youth League Ling worked in its Publicity Department and edited its flagship newspaper.
 Closely following the footsteps of his patron Hu Jintao, Ling was promoted to a leadership position in the General Office of the Chinese Communist Party in 1999, and became an important member of the State Commission for Public Sector Reform.

 Ling rose to become the Director of the General Office, an organ that handles day-to-day logistics and bureaucratic functions of the Communist Party, in 2007, when Hu was the party's General Secretary (i.e., paramount leader).
 He was initially seen as a promising candidate for promotion to the top leadership at the 18th Party Congress in 2012.
 However, his political fortunes abruptly took a turn when his 23-year-old son was killed while driving a Ferrari in 2012, an event that caused embarrassment for the party elite.
 Ling was then politically sidelined.

 In December 2014, Ling was placed under investigation by the Central Commission for Discipline Inspection (party's anti-graft agency) and removed from office.
 He was expelled from the Communist Party and tried on charges of corruption, illegal possession of state secrets, and abuse of power, and was sentenced to life imprisonment in July 2016.

 Career

 Early career

 Born Linghu Jihua, Ling was the third son to Linghu Ye (令狐野), a party official, in Pinglu County, Shanxi Province.
 He and all four of his siblings received names related to the Communist Party's policies.
 His own name, Jihua, means "planning".
 In December 1973, as with many other young Chinese, he was sent to work in the countryside as part of the Down to the Countryside Movement.
 Ling worked in a printing factory.
 "Linghu" is a very rare surname, eventually most members of the Ling family shortened the "Linghu" to "Ling".

 In June 1975, Ling was admitted into the Communist Youth League (CYL) organization in Pinglu County, and was soon elevated to deputy secretary of the local CYL committee.
 He joined the Chinese Communist Party (CCP) in June 1976.
 In December 1978, Ling was transferred to CCP's Yuncheng Committee in Shanxi.
 In 1979, Communist Youth League's central organization selected young cadres nationwide to work in the capital.
-Ling, at the age of 23, was recruited to work in the propaganda department of CYL Central Committee.
+Ling, at the age of 23, was recruited to work in the Publicity Department of CYL Central Committee.